- The 7 Types of Shelter for Survival

 Unfortunately, lean-to has weaknesses: it is vulnerable in heat, and if the wind changes direction, you are unprotected.
 The lean-to concept is like a house with only half roof that tenders little protection, deflects wind, and reproduces the adjacent fire’s heat.

 The A-frame shelter is one of the classic covers that can protect you from any weather.
-It provides excellent coverage and easy to build.
+It provides excellent coverage and easy to build, you only need a tarp and a few cordage to get started.
 Once you find the right location, you will take only little minutes to set it up.

 - Choose your location.
 Get a few sticks that you can use as stout stake approximately 4 to 6″ in length.
 You will use it in every corner.
 Also, you need one long ridge post measuring 36″ to stand up the opening.